What is the difference between Excel Windows and Mac?

 Overall, you can use MS Excel for Mac for most actions and functionality, however, if you’re planning to use some advanced functionality, it would be better to use Windows Excel (which you can easily install on your Mac via Boot Camp or Parallel if needed).

 keySkillset thought of the differences in Windows and Macs, and we have created an Excel game suitable for both!
-Moreover, you can switch keySkillset game from Mac version to PC version and back easily – just use the button on the top right corner (see the picture).
+Moreover, you can switch keySkillset game from Mac version to PC version and back easily – just use the button on the top right corner.